RCSI Institute of Leadership

-RCSI Graduate School of Healthcare Mnagament (GSM) is a non-profit school of healthcare management and medical education based in Dublin, Ireland.
-It has international campuses in Bahrain and Dubai Healthcare City, UAE.
-Established in 2005 by the Royal College of Surgeons in Ireland (RCSI), it is Ireland's only third level institution dedicated exclusively to offering Leadership and Management Programmes for health professionals.
+RCSI Graduate School of Healthcare Management (GSM) is a non-profit school of healthcare management and medical education based in Dublin, Ireland.

 History

-The Institute of Leadership was established to align these programmes and to create a centre of excellence for the personal and professional development of health professionals.
+The Institute of Leadership was established by the Royal College of Surgeons in Ireland (RCSI) in 2005 to align these programmes and to create a centre of excellence for the personal and professional development of health professionals.
 The Institute's programmes are designed using a blended learning approach that provides the flexibility for working health professionals to continue their professional development.

 International campuses

 The Institute has bases in Dublin, Dubai and Bahrain.
 Postgraduate programmes are offered in Ireland, the UAE, and Bahrain.
-In addition, the Institute is active in providing training and development in Abu Dhabi, Egypt, Qatar, Saudi Arabia and sub-Saharan Africa.
+In addition, the Institute is actively provides training and development in Abu Dhabi, Egypt, Qatar, Saudi Arabia and sub-Saharan Africa.

 Academic programmes

 Graduate School of Healthcare Management programmes are accredited by Ireland's largest and oldest University, the National University of Ireland.
 In the UAE, programmes are also accredited by the Commission for Academic Accreditation of the Ministry of Higher Education and Scientific Research (UAE) and are recognised by the Higher Education Council (HEC) in Bahrain.

 As of May 2016, the Institute offers accredited postgraduate courses in: